veloxity343/veloxity343/README.md

 ## <p align="center">(Obligatory) Hello, World! <img src="https://i.imgur.com/NKfNftS.gif" width="30"> </p>
-### Thanks for surfing over! 🌊 <br>
+### Thanks for surfin' over! 🌊 <br>
-I'm Ryan, a self-proclaimed coding wizard 🧙‍♂️ on an important quest to transform coffee ☕ and late nights into code!<br>
+I'm Ryan, a self-proclaimed coding wizard 🧙‍♂️✨ on an important quest to transform coffee ☕ and late nights 🌒 into code!<br>
-This is the place where I open-source stuff and try my utmost not to break anything important.<br>
+What you see here is the place where I open-source some cool stuff while trying my utmost not to break anything important.<br>
 <br>
 Some stuff you might want to know:<br>